 A neat tool that lets you see if anyone online is plagiarizing your work.
 Useful for bloggers, writers, and authors alike.

 National Novel Writing Month is an annual writing blitz designed to get writers writing.
 Every November the community springs to life with the goal of writing 50,000 words before the end of the month.
+This is also a great way to meet writers in your local community.

 Free software designed by Simon Hayes, tons of which is geared toward writers.
 My favorite is "Sonar," a submission tracker, which is especially useful in the wake of Duotrope's move to a subscription model.